 Higher end robotic mowers now rival gas mowers in providing beautifully manicured lawns.
 Although they work best on relatively flat lawns up to 20 degrees, newer models claim to work on inclines up to 70 degrees.
 Keep in mind that most robotic mowers cannot handle tall grass, however.
 If you procrastinate and your grass gets too high, you’ll have to use a traditional mower to cut the grass down to a manageable height for the robot.

 While prices for robotic mowers have generally fallen in recent years, they are still far from inexpensive.
 Current prices range from $600 to more than $5,000 depending on the mower’s features.

 In addition to the hefty price, homeowners have complained that the robotic mowers are difficult to set up — some requiring costly professional help — and that the guide wires break easily, getting snagged when people walk through the yard.

-However, if you have a flat yard of less than half an acre, watching your lawn mower do all the work while you sip lemonade in the hammock may be well worth the extra cash.
+However, if you have a flat yard of less than an acre with few obstructions, watching your lawn mower do all the work while you sip lemonade in the hammock may be well worth the extra cash.